 Do you have a spectacular homemade Christmas treat idea or recipe to share?
 Email it to us at sydney (at) mommysavers.com it along with instructions and a .jpg photo.
 If we use your frugal recipe or treat idea on our site, we’ll send you a copy of Instant Bargains: 600+ Ways to Shrink Your Grocery Bills and Eat Well for Less!

 Caramel Puffcorn Caramel Puffcorn tastes great any time of the year, but it lends itself well to the holidays.
-Look for inexpensive treat boxes or holiday goody bags and give away to friends and family.
+Look for inexpensive treat boxes or holiday goody bags at the Dollar Store and give this stuff away to friends and family.
 Plus, this one is fun and easy for the kids to help make.
+It’s hull-less, so it’s also friendly for toddlers.

-Cream Cheese Igloo with Olive Penguins Create a cream cheese igloo (not only is it adorable, it’s pretty tasty!) and olives made to look like penguins.
-This would be wonderful to bring to any holiday party – but the idea is so cute, nobody will want to be the first to dig in!
+Cream Cheese Igloo with Olive Penguins This season, create a cream cheese igloo (not only is it adorable, it’s pretty tasty!) and olives made to look like penguins to bring to your holiday party.
+The idea is so cute, nobody will want to be the first to dig in!
+A sprig of rosemary on the igloo makes it even more festive.

 Christmas Recipes: Holiday Treat Idea #3

-Melted Snowman Cookies This fun holiday recipe is pretty frugal, too.
-We use the Betty Crocker Cookie Mix to make the base of the cookie, which we can usually find on sale and pair with a coupon to help save time and money.
+Melted Snowman Cookies This fun holiday cookie recipe is pretty frugal, too.
+We used the Betty Crocker Cookie Mix to make the base of the cookie, but you can use any sugar cookie recipe.
 The icing can be a little tricky, but once you get the hang of it these guys are SO CUTE.
 They’re fun to share with neighbors!

 Copycat Recipe: Godiva Chocolate Martini Not all of our holiday recipes are for the kiddos.
 Moms like to have an “adult” treat once in a while too!
 Here’s the version of the chocolate martini served at Chicago’s Signature Room… only for a LOT less!
 I promise you’ll love this.
-Thanks to Susannah and Maggie for helping out with this one!
+Thanks to Susannah and Maggie for helping out with the perfect frugal copycat version of this holiday treat!

-Holiday “Merry Munch” Snack Mix This treat can be made any time of the year, but it’s especially festive with red and green holiday M&Ms. WARNING: It’s hard to stop eating!
-Perfect to bring to a holiday party because kids love it, and it’s easy to make.
+Holiday “Merry Munch” Snack Mix This treat can be made any time of the year, but it’s especially festive with red and green holiday M&Ms. WARNING: It’s so “addictive” it can be hard to stop eating!
+It’s also perfect to bring to a holiday party because kids love it and it’s easy to make.
 Double the batch and you’re good to go.
+You can also put it in holiday treat bags or boxes to give to friends and neighbors.

-Peppermint Bark Another great treat to share with neighbors, Peppermint Bark is easy and quick to make because it contains only two ingredients.
+Peppermint Bark Here’s another great treat to share with friends and neighbors.
+Peppermint Bark is easy and quick to make because it contains only two ingredients.

-Red Velvet Cupcakes This recipe is based on the famous Magnolia Bakery Red Velvet Cupcakes.
+Red Velvet Cupcakes This recipe is based on the famous Magnolia Bakery Red Velvet Cupcakes that every New Yorker knows and loves.
 They taste just as good – but cost a lot less.
 With their bright red color, they’re perfect to serve as a holiday treat.

-Rice Krispy Ornament Treats Turn traditional Kellogg’s Rice Krispy Treats into a cute holiday ornament using a Rolo candy and colored sprinkles.
-These look great on any holiday table!
+Rice Krispy Ornament Treats You can turn traditional Kellogg’s Rice Krispy Treats into a cute holiday ornament using a Rolo candy and colored sprinkles for glimmer and shine.
+These look great on any holiday table and are great to bring to parties as well.

-Chocolate-Dipped Oreos Whether you use chocolate, white chocolate, or mint, dipped Oreos are a delicious treat and much more frugal to make at home.
+Chocolate-Dipped Oreos Whether you use chocolate, white chocolate, or mint flavored candy coating, dipped Oreos are a delicious treat and much more frugal to make at home than to purchase in-store.

 Christmas Recipes: Holiday Treat Idea #10

-Edible Christmas Tree Cones This treat is an activity and dessert in one!
+Edible Christmas Tree Cones This treat is an activity and dessert for kiddos all in one!
 Have the kids decorate their own Christmas trees using sugar ice cream cones – then eat them for dessert!

 Christmas Recipes: Holiday Treat Idea #11

 Grands!
 Monkey Bread Recipe Monkey bread is easy to make at home when you use pre-made biscuit dough.
+Look at ALDI to get it at a fraction of the price of other supermarket brands.
 Try this delicious recipe for breakfast during winter break – or even on Christmas morning!

-Chocolate Mint Pebbles Treats These chocolatey, minty treats were so easy and fun to make with the kids.
-Perfect for sharing with little friends!
+Chocolate Mint Pebbles Treats These chocolatey, minty treats are so easy and fun to make with the kids.
+Its’ another holiday recipe that doubles as an activity for kids, and is perfect for sharing with little friends!

 Chocolate-Covered Christmas Mice Chocolate-covered cherries, Hershey’s kisses, almond slices and Oreos come together to form these adorable little Christmas mice cookies.
 They’re not only cute, they’re delicious, too!